-- "ADSs" are to our American depositary shares, each of which represents one Class A ordinary share; - "China" or the "PRC" are to the People's Republic of China, excluding, for the purpose of this annual report only, Hong Kong, Macau and Taiwan; - "ordinary shares" are our ordinary shares, par value US\$0.01 per share, before our initial public offering, or IPO, and our Class A and Class B ordinary shares, par value US\$0.01 per share, after our initial public offering; - "RMB" and "Renminbi" are to the legal currency of China; - "we," "us," "our company" and "our" are to Autohome Inc., its predecessors, subsidiaries and variable interest entities, or VIEs; - "average daily unique visitors" refers to the number of different IP addresses from which a website is visited during a given day in a month, averaged over that month; - "average daily time spent per user" refers to the aggregate time spent on a website by a user in a month divided by the number of days the user visited that website, and such calculation result is further averaged for all the users who visited that website in that month.
-A web page opened for less than three seconds is excluded; time spent on a web page after two hours is treated as inactive time and is excluded from the calculation; - "average daily page views" refers to the aggregate number of web pages on a website viewed by all users during a month, divided by the number of days in that month.
-A web page opened for less than three seconds is excluded from the number of page views; - "U.S. GAAP" refers to generally accepted accounting principles in the United States; and - "\$," "dollars," "US\$" or "U.S. dollars" refers to the legal currency of the United States.
+- "ADSs" are to our American depositary shares, each of which represents one Class A ordinary share; - "CAGR" refers to compound annual growth rate; - "China" or the "PRC" are to the People's Republic of China, excluding, for the purpose of this annual report only, Hong Kong, Macau and Taiwan; - "ordinary shares" are our ordinary shares, par value US\$0.01 per share, before our initial public offering, or IPO, and our Class A and Class B ordinary shares, par value US\$0.01 per share, after our initial public offering; - "RMB" and "Renminbi" are to the legal currency of China; - "we," "us," "our," "our company" and "the Company" are to Autohome Inc., its predecessors, subsidiaries and variable interest entities, or VIEs; - "U.S. GAAP" refers to generally accepted accounting principles in the United States; and - "\$," "dollars," "US\$" or "U.S. dollars" refers to the legal currency of the United States.